Right Arrow

 1. Fewer operational mistakes

-Process inefficiency manifests as the seven wastes in lean manufacturing: transportation, waiting, overprocessing, overproduction, inventory, motion, and defects.
+Process inefficiency manifests as the seven wastes in lean manufacturing: transportation, waiting, overprocessing, overproduction, inventory, and motion.
 Video AI automatically detects patterns indicating waste.
-These can include equipment running empty, materials accumulating in wrong locations, operators deviating from procedures, and micro-stoppages that lead to downtime.
+These can include equipment running empty, operators deviating from procedures, and micro-stoppages that lead to downtime.

 Integrating training with accountability systems